wormi4ok/evernote2md/README.md

 If outputDir is not specified, `./notes` is used.
 Use optional `--folders` flag to put every note in a separate folder.

 To get clean Markdown output without inline HTML tags for highlighted text, use `--noHighlights` flag.

-> ##### Note for macOS users!
-> Please, check this [wiki](https://github.com/wormi4ok/evernote2md/wiki/Run-the-binary-on-macOS-Catalina-or-higher) page if you have problems running the tool.
+Flag `--help` shows all available options.

-#### With docker
+#### With Docker

 ```
 docker run -t --rm -v "$PWD":/tmp -w /tmp wormi4ok/evernote2md:latest (flags) [input] [outputDir]